 Since its establishment, the Executive Development Center for Global Leadership (CGL) has been providing short-term training programs which meet our mission and needs of public sectors.
 Each program consists of a wide range of approaches including lectures given by GRIPS professors, site visits, discussions and workshops.
-From the planning stage, we ask foreign institutions to clarify subjects and issues of their interest as well as the background of the objective in order to build more suitable program.
-While the need of capacity building for public officials is increasing in Asian countries, we are continuing such programs and shifting to the next stage for more effective programs.

-In Addition, we promote exchanges and network building with human resource development organizations of both domestic and international public sectors and with support of international organization and JICA, we invite key policy makers to study the experience of Japan to achieve their objectives of development.
+From the planning stage, we require our client organizations to clarify subjects and issues of their interest as well as the background of the objectives in order to build training programs better suited to their context.
+While the need of capacity building for Government Officials is increasing in Asian countries, we continue to provide such programs and promote further efficiency in future programs.
+In addition, we promote exchanges and network building with human resource development organizations of both domestic and international public sector organizations and with support of international organizations, and JICA, we invite key policy makers from around the world to study the experience of Japan to achieve their objectives of development.

-" Examples of Specific Short-Term Training Programs by GRIPS
+Examples of Specific Short-Term Training Programs by GRIPS

-- Training program for vice-minister level officials of the Vietnamese government - Training program for National Security College, Australian National University - Public management and leadership training program (PMLTP) for Thai high-potential officials - Training programs for the King Prajadhipok's Institute (KPI) of Thailand - Training program for vice-minister level officials of Lao PDR - Training of trainer: planning and budgeting for BAPPENAS, Republic of Indonesia - Training program for government executive officials of Bangladesh - Japan-IMF Macroeconomic Seminar for Asia (JIMS) (About 20 Asian countries) - Lectures via GRIPS Distance Learning System (DLS) - Training Program for promising young Taiwanese - Program especially designed for International students to understand the experience of Japanese Development
+- Training program for Vice Minister level Government Officials of Viet Nam - Training program for National Security College, Australian National University - Public management and leadership training program (PMLTP) for high-potential Government Officials from Thailand - Training programs for the King Prajadhipok's Institute (KPI) of Thailand - Training program for Vice Minister level Government Officials of Lao PDR - Training of trainers: planning and budgeting for BAPPENAS, Republic of Indonesia - Training program for Executive Government Officials of Bangladesh - Training Program on Public Sector Reform for the Malaysian Government Officials and University Executives - Japan-IMF Macroeconomic Seminar for Asia (JIMS) (About 20 Asian countries) - Lectures via GRIPS Distance Learning System (DLS) - Training Program for promising young Taiwanese - Special Education Program for International students in Japan to understand "Japan's Postwar Development"